 - Just Ask Us

-Sally Yee set off on a visit of Southern Oregon in June, to meet and listen to folks in communities far from the Portland headquarters of Meyer Memorial Trust but close to its heart.
+Sally Yee set off on a visit of Southern Oregon this summer, to meet and listen to folks in communities far from the Portland headquarters of Meyer Memorial Trust but close to its heart.
 The Two-Way Street Tour began in Chiloquin, continued on to Klamath Falls before heading to Lakeview and Christmas Valley.
 Meyer's new director of communications tagged along on the first two visits to watch and learn.
 Here's Sally's blog about the tail end of the trip.